Secondary Suite Program

 The penalty may be issued for any of the following:

-As a property owner, you must also submit the supplementary utility fees declaration form if one (or more) of the following conditions apply:
+As a property owner, you’re also required to submit the supplementary utility fees declaration form if one (or more) of the following conditions apply:

 Review our Residential Utility Fees page to learn more.